-However, under the influence of the precedent created in Greece, and in the absence of a convincing alternative for the coming summer, I started to consider more seriously the possibility of walking the famous Camino de Santiago.
-I was actually curious to find out more about the phenomenon of pilgrimage to Compostela.
-Fortunately, the internet was full of information in this regard, and there were plenty of detailed descriptions for each part of the route, together with explanatory photos and videos, as well as accommodation suggestions, based on various comments and ratings by the travelers.
+However, under the influence of the precedent created in Greece, and in the absence of a convincing alternative for the coming summer, I started to seriously consider the possibility of walking the famous Camino de Santiago.
+I was actually curious to find out more about the phenomenon of the pilgrimage to Compostela.
+Fortunately, the internet was full of information in this regard, and there were plenty of detailed descriptions for each part of the route, together with a host of explanatory photos and videos, as well as accommodation suggestions based on various comments and ratings by the travelers.
 Many people were describing life-changing experiences.
 Many were going alone.
-“So, courage, Ophelia, maybe this nunnery is not such a bad idea!”, I said to myself.
-As I was learning more about the trip, the picture I had about the Camino was becoming clearer.
-And more appealing.
+So, courage, Ophelia.
+Maybe this nunnery is not such a bad idea!
+I said to myself.
+As I learned more about the trip, the picture I had about the Camino became clearer, and increasingly appealing.

 Nevertheless, I felt an irresistible urge to take the challenge.
 I had come out of my convalescence with a promise to myself that I would make full use of my mobility should I be lucky enough not to lose it.
-The Camino seemed the perfect opportunity not only to test my new boundaries but also to work my way back to normality.
+The Camino not only seemed the perfect opportunity to test my new boundaries but also to work my way back to normality.
 To accomplish this, I had to overcome a plethora of doubts and hesitations.
 I was convinced that, should I not manage to get rid of them, they would cage me forever.
 And I couldn’t stand the thought of giving up even before I tried.